elastic/elasticsearch/x-pack/plugin/eql/qa/correctness/README.md

 Once the ES node is up and running, the data can be restored from the snapshot by running the `main` of the `EqlDataLoader` class.

-Once the data is loaded, a specific query can ber run against the running ES node with:
+Once the data is loaded, a specific query can be run against the running ES node with:
 ```shell script
 ./gradlew ':x-pack:plugin:eql:qa:correctness:javaRestTest' --tests "org.elasticsearch.xpack.eql.EsEQLCorrectnessIT.test {<queryNo>}" -Dtests.rest.cluster=localhost:9200 -Dtests.cluster=localhost:9200 -Dtests.clustername=runTask-0
 ```